dobin/ace-firefist/README.md

 ## Make

+Structure:
+* make/thing/thing.py: makeTheThing(stuff: AceBytes) -> AceStr
+* make/thing/thing-template.txt
+* make/thing/thing-template.txt.yaml

+### Makers

 The folder `make/` contains directories of python code which create certain things, be it ZIP files, Onenote phishing file or powershell loaders.
+These makers implement Techniques from TTP.

-These makers usually take some kind of input, and generate and return a output with it.
+The makers usually take some kind of input, and generate and return a output with it.
 For example a c2 url for generating powershell loader code, or files to store in an iso.

 Examples: